The Key to Pleasing God

 Today’s Texts: Proverbs 3:5-6; Isaiah 26:3-4; Psalm 32:8, 10-11

-Abraham understood the key to pleasing God—faith (Gen. 15:6).
-Faith is not a nebulous “spiritual” concept; it is simply trusting God to do what He’s promised.
-The benefits of trusting God are enumerated throughout Scripture:
+Abraham understood that faith is the key to pleasing God (Gen. 15:6).
+Faith is not a nebulous “spiritual” concept.
+It is simply trusting God to do what He’s promised.

 Trust in the Lord with all your heart,

 And lean not on your own understanding;

 Trust in the Lord forever,